Sodomy law: Sodomy-related legal positions by country

-Countries where same-sex sexual activity is legal
+Countries where same-sex sex is legal

+Albania

+On 20 January 1995 the Albanian Parliament legalized consensual same-sex sexual relations in Albania.

+Andorra

+Same-sex sexual activity is legal in Andorra.
+A law prohibiting same-sex sexual activity was abolished in 1791.

+Angola

+Angola legalized same-sex sexual activity in 2021.

 Antigua and Barbuda

 On 5 July 2022, the Eastern Caribbean Supreme Court ruled that sections of the Penal Code that made consensual same-sex intimacy illegal in Antigua and Barbuda were unconstitutional, and therefore void.

+Argentina

+Same-sex sexual activity was legalized in Argentina in 1887.

+Armenia

+Homosexual sex became legal in Armenia in 2003.

 Australia

 Upon colonisation in 1788, Australia inherited laws from the United Kingdom including the Buggery Act 1533.
 These were retained in the criminal codes passed by the various colonial parliaments during the 19th century, and by the state parliaments after Federation.

-Following the Wolfenden report, the Dunstan Labor government introduced a consenting adults in private type legal defence in South Australia in 1972.
-This defence was initiated as a bill by Murray Hill, father of former defence minister Robert Hill, and repealed the state's sodomy law in 1975.
-The Campaign Against Moral Persecution during the 1970s raised the profile and acceptance of Australia's gay and lesbian communities, and other states and territories repealed their laws between 1976 and 1990.
-The exception was Tasmania, which retained its laws until the federal government and the United Nations Human Rights Committee forced their repeal in 1997.